cpraveen/deal_ii/mapping_fe_field/README.md

 ## MappingFEField

-Create a map of original grid to a curved grid using `FE_Q`.
+Create a map of original grid to a curved grid using `FE_Q` and `MappingFEField`.
 The map is taken from Arpit's thesis, Section 8.7.2.2.

+In this example, an explicit map is used, but it could also be obtained by solving some PDE; we do this in Winslow and elasticity examples.

 ## Original grid